wprocise/week-5/README.md

-# Week 0
+# Week 5

-This week is meant to give you a very basic introduction to ...
-In particular, we will focus on the following:
+This week's lab is meant to introduce you data visualization and Plotly.
+In particular, we'll cover the following:

+- Visualization techniques and theory
-- XXX
+- Interactive Visualization
-- XXX
+- Using Plotly Express

 ## Setup